24 Jan 2017

 Australia’s patent system grants exclusivity too readily, allowing a proliferation of low-quality patents, frustrating follow–on innovators and stymieing competition.

-Ben is a Trainee Attorney in the Sydney ICT team, who joined FB Rice in 2014.
+Ben is a Patent Attorney in the Sydney ICT team, who joined FB Rice in 2014.

 Ben specialises in the drafting and prosecution of patent applications in the IT and computer software areas as well as a range of other ICT technologies.